aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Tuning/Tuning_-_Profiler_Store_Data.rst

-This option determines whether the profiler results should be stored in the predeclared identifier ProfilerData.
+This option determines whether the profiler results should be stored in the predeclared identifier :aimms:set:`ProfilerData`.
 Possible values are:

     *	On
     *	Off

 **Note**

-*	Switching this option to On only has effect when the profiler itself is also on.
+*	Switching on this option only has effect when the profiler itself is also enabled.